5G bands cheat sheet: Verizon vs AT&T vs Sprint vs T-Mobile vs World

 USA vs World

-In stark contrast, European countries have all placed their bets on FR1 bands.
+In stark contrast, European countries have all placed their bets on mid-band 5G roll-out.
 This has allowed many of those countries to have meaningful coverage far exceeding that in the US from the very launch of the service in the first half of 2019.
-Using FR1 bands will also allow some European countries like Switzerland and Austria to have a full, nation-wide 5G coverage by the end of 2019, something that will be simply impossible to achieve if US carriers stick to FR2 bands only.
+Using low- and mid-bands will also allow some European countries like Switzerland and Austria to have a full, nation-wide 5G coverage faster, but they will not benefit from the blazing fast speeds offered by mmWave.